steeltoeoss-incubator/tanzu-thingies/README.md

 # Tanzu Toolkit

-Tools to help with the install and setup of Tanzu products.
+Help with the install and setup of Tanzu thingies.

 ## Credential Setup